 Points will ONLY be awarded to competitors correctly displaying the required decals.

 One set of Decals may be obtained from the Championship nominated supplier free of charge.
 A charge will be levied for any extra decals required.

+Limited Racing members may be asked to display championship decals and will be asked to mask/remove/cover stickers relating to other clubs and championships.

+Limited Racing members will not receive championship points.

 10.7e & f are only applicable to current fully paid up, Racing members of the Championship.